Psychological care for individuals and families living abroad

 Are there specific concerns for expats regarding the pandemic we are living through at the moment?

 Of course, the pandemic is affecting the expat community as well.
 One of the biggest concerns is the possibility to travel and be reunited with family and friends.
 We know about situations where people have not yet been able to go back home since the first lockdown.
 The possibility to reach loved ones is essential for the psychological well-being of expats.
-To avoid an excessive sense of loneliness, a tip could be to organize video calls frequently.
-If you can always organize a fixed day for the video calls, you can have a greater sense of closeness with your loved ones.
+To avoid an excessive sense of loneliness, a tip could be to organise video calls frequently.
+If you can always organise a fixed day for the video calls, you can have a greater sense of closeness with your loved ones.